hungphongbk/react-native-twilio/RNTwilioExample/README.md

 # this should be it!
 ```

+### adb wireless

+Please follow this instructions

 If you find problems with this instructions or want to make them more clear open an issue or PR respectively.

+then setup on teh device app `Dev Settings` > `Debug server host & port for device` and type your development machine IP:PORT for example 192.168.0.1:8081